What does “yotei” mean in Japanese?

 Let me start with the definition and meanings of “yotei”.

-- yotei – 予定 (よてい) : a noun meaning ‘plan’, ‘schedule’, or such in Japanese.
-This can also work as a plural noun.
+- yotei – 予定 (よてい) : a noun meaning ‘plan’ or ‘schedule’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.

-Japanese native speakers use this noun to refer to something they’ve decided to do or be already.
-So, its usage is very similar to that of “plan” in English.
-Japanese learners, especially those who are familiar with English, can easily understand this noun, I guess.
+Japanese native speakers use this noun often to refer to something they have decided to do.
+So, the usage is very similar to that of “plan” in English.

-The kanji expression of “yotei” consists of the following two characters:
+The kanji expression of “yotei” consists of the following two kanji characters:

 - 予 : a kanji character often used to add the meaning of ‘pre-‘.

-- 定 : a kanji character often used to mean ‘decide’, ‘define’, or such.
+- 定 : a kanji character often used to refer to the act of deciding or defining.

 From these two kanji characters, we can understand that “yotei” literally means ‘pre-decided’ in Japanese.
-This literal interpretation seems to be completely in line with the meanings.
-A plan is, anyway, something pre-decided to do or be.
+This literal interpretation is very close to the actual meanings.
+Plans are, anyway, something pre-decided to do.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “yotei” through the detailed kanji check above.

-Then, let me explain how to use “yotei” through the example sentences below.
+So far, I’ve explained the definition and meanings of “yotei” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “plan” in Japanese